 By failing to adequately reconstruct morality, Enlightenment thinkers reduced the content of moral language to the realm of subjectivity.
 Life is now merely kicking a ball, so to speak, and anyone can do it anyway they want, while claiming that their way holds some objective truth.
 This might not seem like a problem in casual conversation; but what about when politicians appeal to certain values or rights when trying to placate or persuade the public?
 Moral language acquires a coercive overtone in these contexts.
 Almost all contemporary politicians appeal to universal ‘rights’ but few would write the same thing on a sheet of paper, if you were to ask them to list 10 things all people should have a right to – and those who did would undoubtedly provide different justifications for each of the rights listed.

-For MacIntyre, morality (and moral language) can only be understood in relation to the particular community from which they originate.
+For MacIntyre, morality (and moral language) can only be understood in relation to the particular community from which it originates.
 It follows language can be used objectively in communities where there is broad consensus over the telos of individuals.
 This communitarian understanding focuses on ‘particulars’ rather than the Enlightenment’s emphasis on ‘universals’.
 It is more difficult to describe what is ‘good’ for humanity than what is good for a particular person in certain circumstances.
 Much like football; we can say what is ‘good’ for a particular team during a certain match, easier than we can say what is ‘good’ for all teams during any match.
 Objectivity in moral language requires consensus over parameters, which is easiest achieved at a local level.

 Enlightenment thought gave birth to Western liberal societies, replacing Medieval Scholasticism in providing the theoretical framework that underpins our political system.
 Applying communitarian principles in the present day therefore poses challenges.
 People get touchy when you start questioning the existence of ‘universal human rights’ – a concept that we now put our faith in.
 Criticising Enlightenment philosophy does not imply that should reject it wholesale, however, only that these ideas require a new conceptual underpinning suited to the twenty-first century.